jadecci/cbpp/bin/extraction_scripts/README.md

 Note that the extraction could take a very long time if a large number of subjects is to be selected.

-## HCP-A data extraction

 ### Data extraction for unit test

-Specially, the extraction script can set the preprocessing option and range of subjects automatically if `-u 1` is passed, although the space still needs to be specified.
+Specially, this extraction script can set the preprocessing option and range of subjects automatically if `-u 1` is passed, although the space still needs to be specified.

-To obtain all 4 `.mat` files needed for the unit test in `$deriv_dir`, call the extraction script twice:
+To obtain all 4 `.mat` files needed for the unit test 1 in `$deriv_dir`, call the extraction script twice:

 ```bash
 ./extract_HCP_data.sh -i $unrestricted_csv -j $restricted_csv -u 1 -o $deriv_dir -m 1